tabokie/hi-note/docs/learn-to-be-hired/README.md

             -   need consume at first sight or lose it
             -   only support non-blocking socket, to avoid blocking at file end (non-blocking will return EAGAIN)
+        -   implementation
+            -   rbtree: no duplicate
+            -   ready list: insert by callback handle
 -   signal-driven
 -   async
     -   aio\_read to let kernel signal user